AugleBoBaugles/Kubernetes-Demo/README.md

 # Kubernetes-Demo
 Kubernetes runs containers in pods.
 It makes sure they stay up, restarts them if they crash, and can scale automatically.
+This short tutorial will show you the power of Kubernetes in action.

+## Prerequisites

+1. Set up [minikube]((https://minikube.sigs.k8s.io/docs/start/?arch=%2Fwindows%2Fx86-64%2Fstable%2F.exe+download)) for local clusters.

+2. Set up [kubectl](https://kubernetes.io/docs/tasks/tools/) to run command-line commands against Kubernetes clusters.
+## Tutorial
-Start Minikube to run Kubernetes locally, to observe cluseter behavior on local machine:
+1. Start Minikube to run Kubernetes locally.
 ```
 minikube start
 ```

-Build inside Minikube's Docker:
+2. Build the demo app inside Minikube's Docker.
 ```
 eval $(minikube docker-env)
 docker build -t demo-app .
 ```

-Run the deployment:
+3. Run the deployment.
 ```
 kubectl apply -f deployment.yaml
 ```
-Show that 2 pods are running.
+4. Notice that 2 pods are running.
 ```
 kubectl get pods
 ```

-Simulate a crash
+5. Simulate a crash.
 ```
 kubectl delete pod <one-pod-name>
 ```
 Kubernetes automatically spins up a new pod to replace it.

+6. Check and see that that 2 pods are still running
 ```
 kubectl get pods
 ```

-Access the app:
+7. Access the app.
 ```
 minikube service demo-service
 ```

-To stop:
+8. Stop app.
 ```
 minikube stop
 ```

 That’s Kubernetes in action — it keeps our app alive, balanced, and scalable without us having to manually restart anything.

+Reference for more basic minikube controls: https://minikube.sigs.k8s.io/docs/handbook/controls/